RobiNN1/PHP-UI-Kit/docs/core/config.md

 ## getFrameworkPath()

-Get path of the currently loaded framework.
+Get a path of the currently loaded framework.

 ```php
 $fw_path = $config->getFrameworkPath($framework);